jasonhuerta02/Active-Directory-Lab/README.md

 <img src="EnableRDP.png" alt="RDP" width="350">

-On Kali Linux, I created a filed named passwords.txt with common password names as well as the password of my target, Sally Garza.
+On Kali Linux, I created a filed named passwords.txt with common password names as well as the password the user I'm targeting, Sally Garza.
 The password for this account is $ecure123.

 <img src="passwordsList.png" alt="passwords.txt" width="350">

-To perform the brute force, I used the tool "Hydra", which supports many different protocols, like RDP.
+To perform a brute force attack, I used the tool "Hydra", which supports many different protocols, like RDP.
 For the command, I use the -l flag to specify the user account I am targeting (Sally) and -P to try every password in passwords.txt.

 <img src="hydraCommand.png" alt="Hydra Command" width="550">